Asked and answered

 Why do I need homotopy continuation when I have Newton’s method?

 Newton’s methods (a.k.a.
 Newton-Raphson method) is a simple and quick to solve a polynomial system.
 However, in general Newton’s method only converges when a good initial point is used, and even then this only yields a single solution.
 But if you are interested in all possible solutions you are usually out of luck.

 How should I cite HomotopyContinuation.jl when I use it?

 First of all, HomotopyContinuation.jl is absolutely free for personal or commercial use.
-It is licensed under MIT.
-If you use it in your work we would be grateful, if you could cite our short abstract available at https://arxiv.org/abs/1711.10911.
+It is licensed under the MIT license.
+If you use it in your work we would be grateful, if you could cite our extended abstract.
+A preprint of it is freely available at arXiv:1711.10911.

 Are there other homotopy continuation solvers available?